 EU VAT and E-Commerce Sales: 10 Common Misconceptions Clarified

-While the overall objectives and principles of the e-trade VAT package appear to be nicely understood, “the satan is in the details,” and this info will, in the long run, determine whether or not a business is compliant or no longer.
+While the overall objectives and principles of the e-trade VAT package appear to be nicely understood, “the devil is in the details,” and this info will, in the long run, determine whether or not a business is compliant or no longer.

 This article clarifies ten commonplace misconceptions about the new EU VAT guidelines for e-commerce income.